abstrnoah/protsus/README.md

 * The commands `ls`, `cd`, `cat`, `feh` should behave like normal except that sometimes the user is prompted for a password.
 * The user should not have to use `gpg`, `tar`, or other encryption/archival tools to interact with the directory tree.
 * Little effort will be made (in this first version at least) to prevent the so-inclined crewmate from meddling with the directory structure or breaking abstraction.
 However, encrypted files should _never_ be accessible without the password.
-* TODO Support flavour text
+* TODO: Support flavour text

 # Design